What Are Psilocybin Mushrooms?

 Continued use of Magic Mushrooms can create long-term psychosis.
-Research by the Johns Hopkins University School of Medicine has found that even one strong dose of Psilocybin Mushrooms can alter a person’s personality for more than a year, and perhaps permanently.
+Research by the Johns Hopkins University School of Medicine has found that even 1 strong dose of Psilocybin Mushrooms can alter a person’s personality for more than a year and perhaps permanently.

 Psilocybin Mushroom Addiction

 There is a debate over whether or not Magic Mushrooms are addictive.
 Like any substance, someone can become dependent for different reasons.
 The more someone uses, the more they may begin to crave the substance.
-In some cases, individuals may prefer to combine Psilocybin Mushrooms with another substance (like LSD) for a difference effect.
-For this reason, people are more likely to become psychologically addicted to Psilocybin Mushrooms than physically addicted.
+In some cases, individuals may prefer to combine Psilocybin Mushrooms with another substance (like LSD) for a different effect.
+For this reason, people are more likely to develop a psychological dependence to Psilocybin Mushrooms rather than a physical dependence.

 Looking for a place to start?

 Reach out to a treatment provider for free today.

 Not only can someone abusing Magic Mushrooms become accustomed to the altered state of mind that they bring, the user can also begin to have trouble living in the “real world.”
 They may have memory loss and continue using Psilocybin Mushrooms to maintain their altered state.
 Some users suffer from flashbacks from the Hallucinogenic drug, fatigue, and irritability.

 Treatment is needed if someone clings to the drug so much they become out of touch with reality or begins taking Psilocybin alongside other drugs.
 Altering ones senses can lead to dangerous situations as well as legal repercussions.
 States have different laws that define the consequences for getting caught with Psilocybin, but in some states, like Texas, it is considered a felony to posses or distribute the drug.
 The offender may face thousands in fines and jail time.